jfnavarro/st_viewer/README.md

 For any question/bugs/feedback you can contact Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

 ## Binaries
-You can find and the download the latest binaries/installers for Windows, Linux and OSX in the section "Releases".
+No installers/binaries are provided for now.

 ## Building

+* Download and install Qt open source from http://qt-project.org/downloads

+* Download and extract QCustomplot sources from http://qcustomplot.com/

+* Download and install Armadillo from http://arma.sourceforge.net/

+* Download and install R from https://cran.r-project.org/

+* Open R and install the following packages (DESeq2, Rtsne and SCRAN)

 ###### OSX
-* Download and install Qt open source from : http://qt-project.org/downloads

-* Download and extract QCustomplot sources from http://qcustomplot.com/ (Remeber to tell CMake where QCustomplot is using CMAKE_PREFIX_PATH)

-* Issue the following to install the necessary dependencies:
-  E.x (Assuming MacPorts is installed, alternatively you can build them from the source or use another package manager)

-        sudo port install xcode cmake git

-    NOTE : Make sure the XCode Command Line Tools are installed
+* Make sure that XCode and XCode Command Line Tools are installed

+* Install CMake

 * Clone the repository to a specific folder and build the application

-        git clone st_viewer_repo /path/to/source
+        git clone <st_viewer_repo>
         mkdir /path/to/build
         cd /path/to/build
         cmake [-DCMAKE_INSTALL_PREFIX="/usr/local/bin"] \